-STATUTORY REQUIREMENTS

-This section outlines the actions which must be taken so that the registered person/s meets legislative requirements based on The HPSS (Quality, Improvement and Regulation) (Northern Ireland) Order 2003 and The Residential Care Homes Regulations (NI) 2005.
+This s STATUTORY REQUIREMENTS This section outlines the actions which must be taken so that the registered person/s meets legislative requirements based on The HPSS (Quality, Improvement and Regulation) (Northern Ireland) Order 2003 and The Residential Care Homes Regulations (NI) 2005.
+NO. REGULATION REFERENCE REQUIREMENT NUMBER OF TIMES STATED DETAILS OF ACTION TAKEN BY REGISTERED PERSON(S) TIMESCALE 1 13(4) The registered manager must ensure that the refrigerator temperature is maintained within 2°C to 8°C and that the appropriate action is taken should the temperatures deviate from the acceptable range.
+Ref: Criterion 32.1 One Staff have been reminded of this regulation, more frequent checks to ensure compliance will be carried out by RM 5 February 2015

-• • • • • The factorial transfer and tragglicularly (transfer molarity) of all the factorial transfer and tragglicularly and and traggl NO. REGULATION REQUIREMENT NUMBER OF DETAILS OF ACTION TAKEN BY TIMESCALE REFERENCE TIMES STATED REGISTERED PERSON(S) 1 13(4) The manager must ensure that staff are One A procedure has been developed to detail 12 January provided with training on monitoring the the process of recording and resetting the 2015 refrigerator temperature. thermometer to give the correct reading.
-This procedure has been signed off by all Ref: Criterion 32.1 Senior staff and Acting Manager.
-Along with the procedure a new table has been developed.
-A new coloum has been inserted for the Senior staff to tick that they have reset the button daily.